dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation (not possible in combination with --reflective)
-  --hide    Compile with --app:gui flag, so that the console won't pop up --pe    Encrypt a PE to decrypt and run it on runtime as shellcode via donut
+  --hide    Compile with --app:gui flag, so that the console won't pop up --pe    Encrypt a PE to decrypt and run it on runtime as shellcode via donut --hellsgate    Execute shellcode via Hellsgate technique --replace    Replace common nim IOS's in the loader like the string 'nim' --sandbox Check1    Include Sandbox Checks of your choice into the loader
+                      Domain -> Only execute if the target domain is == the --domain parameter's domain / If --domain is not set, it will only execute on non-domain joined systems
+                      DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one
+                      DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available --domain targetdomain    Specify a domain for SandBox Evasion --self-delete    The loader deletes it's own executable on runtime (Credit to @byt3bl33d3r and @jonasLyk)
 ```